When do you know if it’s the right time to change the plan? Do you listen to that nagging wrong feeling or do you charge ahead anyway?

 Do you ever have that nagging wrong feeling in your gut about the plans you’ve made?
 That probably everything will be alright, but still, there’s this stress in the back of your mind, all is not well?

 When do you change the plan?

 This year, when we made plans, c-flu had calmed down, so we figured we’d go in person.
-The in-person tickets were bought, the hotel room was reserved, the plane tickets were purchased.
-We were ready to go except for me figuring out if a rental car or Uber would be more cost effective and what all we wanted to see near the hotel.
+The in-person tickets were bought, the hotel room was reserved, and the plane tickets were purchased.
+We were ready to go except for me figuring out if a rental car or Uber would be more cost-effective and what we wanted to see near the hotel.

 An Honest Discussion

 Then two days before we were to fly out, we started having an honest discussion about the trip.
 We both realized neither one of us was comfortable at all with flying down.
 Not so much because c-flu is supposedly on the rise again, but because of current mandates and airline personnel (justifiably) walking away from airlines over the mandates.
 Neither one of us could afford to be stuck in Nashville.
 We both have W2 jobs and other responsibilities at home.

 So we quickly canceled our hotel reservations and airline tickets and got our in-person tickets swapped over to virtual tickets.
 We were a bit too late with canceling the hotel reservations, so there is still a charge, but we decided it was worth the peace of mind.